RHIT-CSSE/csse332/notes/session15/index.md

 # Activity

-In this lecture, we will do a small activity in xv6 to see paging in practice.
-Please checkout the [activity page](activity/) for more information.
+In this lecture, we will do two small activities in xv6 to see paging in practice.
+Please checkout the [first](activity/) and [second](lazy_activity/) activity pages for more information.

 # The Page Table